Sphonic/sphonic-phantom/README.md

 * Make it easier to externalize configuration
 * Make it easier to use different configurations in test and production environments
+* Make it easier to configure the underlying Cassandra driver
 * Avoid fragile magic that has proven to not work reliably in the old modules
 * Avoid unnecessary dependencies (e.g. the old modules always pull in Zookeeper dependencies, no matter if you actually want to use it)